-- 1. Elect a faculty chairperson and a secretary. - 2.
-Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Section 2.6-R of the Senate Bylaws.
-Approved minutes will be forwarded to the Senate administrative clerk for permanent storage. - 3.
-Review any proposed changes, and revise, as needed, the Bylaws and Blue Book of the Senate. - 4.
-Review any proposed changes, and revise, as needed, the Illinois State University Constitution and submit any changes to the Senate, the President, and to the Board of Trustees. - 5.
-Review proposed changes to the constitutions or bylaws of the external committees of the Senate and make recommendations to the Senate. - 6.
-Review proposed changes to the college bylaws and to the graduate school bylaws and submit recommendations to the Senate. - 7.
-Make recommendations regarding the University governance structure or on any governance issue and submit recommendations to the Senate. - 8.
-Develop or revise the committee structure and/or functions of any new or existing external committee of the Senate, as well as of any other committee to be formed by the Senate, and submit recommendations to the Senate. - 9.
-Make faculty nominations to external committees of the Academic Senate.
-These nominations will be voted on by the Faculty Caucus. - 10.
-Provide oversight of and receive reports from the following external committees of the Senate: University Service Awards Committee - 11.
-Other tasks as assigned by the Executive Committee of the Academic Senate.
+- 1. Follow the procedures of the Academic Senate Bylaws and the Open Meetings Act, including for public comment (Article V, Section 4.E), absences and vacancies (Article III Section 5), quorum (Article VI, Section 6.M), voting (Article VI, Section 6.O), and agendas (Article VI, Section 6.P). - Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Article VI, Section 6.S of the Academic Senate Bylaws.
+Approved minutes will be forwarded to the Academic Senate Office Administrator for permanent storage. - 3.
+Elect a chairperson from among its faculty members, and a secretary from among its student and faculty members. - 4.
+Review any proposed changes as needed, for the Illinois State University Constitution and submit any changes to the Academic Senate. - 5.
+Review any proposed changes as needed, for the Bylaws of the Academic Senate and submit any changes to the Academic Senate. - 6.
+Review proposed changes to the college bylaws and submit recommendations to the Academic Senate. - 7.
+Review proposed changes to the Graduate School bylaws and submit recommendations to the Academic - 8.
+Make initial recommendations regarding the University governance structure or on any governance issue and submit recommendations to the Academic - 9.
+Consult with Academic Senate chairperson regarding interpretation of Academic Senate bylaws upon request. - 10.
+Perform other tasks as assigned by the Executive Committee of the Academic Senate.

-STUDENT GOVERNMENT ASSOCIATION
+STUDENT CAUCUS OF THE STUDENT GOVERNMENT ASSOCIATION